chloeb-smith/InventoryProject/README.md

 The program will be for business use to track current stock and ideal stock.
 The program will be able to generate a restock list determined by subtracting current stock from ideal stock.

-Database for clothes - Apparel objects will be kept in a { } arrayList,  method for adding/ subtracting from array
+Database for clothes - Apparel objects will be kept in a { } arrayList,  method for adding/ subtracting from array.

 Calculations will include: